-Vegetative filter strips are areas of vegetation that are left in-situ in order to act as temporary or permanent, low-cost and effective erosion and sediment control measures.
+Vegetative filter strips are areas of vegetation that are left in-situ in order to act as temporary or permanent, lowcost and effective erosion and sediment control measures.
 Well-established, existing vegetation can reduce the velocity of surface runoff, promote infiltration and reduce discharge by capturing and holding sediment and other pollutants.

-Determine areas and construction activities that may benefit from leaving vegetation in place such as diversion swales, adjacent to buffers, and identify the locations on the construction drawings.
-Existing grass
+• Determine areas and construction activities that may benefit from leaving vegetation in place such as diversion swales, adjacent to buffers, and identify the locations on the construction drawings.

-that is thick and

-matted is the

-most effective

-type of

-vegetative filter.